 – Advisor makes partnership with clients and their communities a primary focus –

 LOS ANGELES AND NEW YORK; December 16, 2009 – ETF Portfolio Management (ETF PM), a specialized absolute return investment management firm, will donate 15% of our advisory fees annually to the schools and charities of our clients.
-The pledge applies to new firm clients immediately and extends to pre-existing clients in 2011. (*Note: In 2013, the Pledge was transitioned to a donor fund structure.
+The pledge applies to new firm clients immediately and extends to pre-existing clients in 2011. (*Note: In 2019, the Pledge was transitioned to a donor fund structure.
 In 2015, the Pledge was reduced to 5%, down from 8% in 2013, and down from 15% originally.)

 “ETF PM is proud to partner directly with our clients and their communities.
 Education is a common denominator that benefits society in many ways, and our firm is honored to help support a diverse group of charities,” said David Kreinces, the firm’s Founder and Portfolio Manager.
 Clients may each submit one 501(c)(3) organization annually for approval.